-The symptoms of wrist pain vary and depend on the underlying cause.
-Some people experience wrist pain that’s dull and throbbing; others experience pain that’s sharp, stabbing, or that causes pins-and-needles sensations.
+The symptoms vary and depend on the underlying cause.
+Some people experience pain that’s dull and throbbing; others experience pain that’s sharp, stabbing, or that causes pins-and-needles sensations.

 The precise location and severity of your wrist pain can help your Restore Osteo of Colorado provider determine the underlying cause.

-The team at Restore Osteo of Colorado regularly diagnoses and treats wrist pain caused by:
+The team at Restore Osteo of Colorado regularly diagnoses and treats pain caused by:

 Another common cause of wrist pain is Keinbock’s disease.
 This condition causes the collapse of one or more small bones in your wrist.
 This occurs if the blood supply to your wrist becomes compromised.